Guðrún Kristín Magnúsdóttir: Life and career

 Guðrún graduated from the Commercial College of Iceland in 1962, and graduated from the Icelandic Art Academy (Myndlista-og handíðaskóli Íslands) in 1973.
 She studied pedagogy at the University of Iceland, and was a distant-education student in the science of consciousness and physics at the Maharishi University of Management.
 Guðrún studied Sanskrit for several years.

-A Heathen Gothi (goði) in Iceland, she grew up in Reykjavik and the Icelandic countryside, where many of her stories were written.
+A Heathen Gothi (goði) in Iceland, she grew up in Reykjavík and the Icelandic countryside, where many of her stories were written.
 Guðrún lives in Iceland, and has spent portions of her life in Scotland and Italy.